wp-plugins/custom-field-images/readme.txt

 = Why aren't my images aligning properly? =

-This is due to the fact that your theme doesn't have the 'wp_head' hook included.
-You can simply copy the CSS from align.css into your theme's stylesheet.
+This is due to your theme's CSS.
+Check if you have something like this in style.css:

+`img.alignleft { float:left; margin: 0 1em .5em 0; }
+img.alignright { float:right; margin: 0 0 .5em 1em; }
+img.aligncenter { display:block; margin:0 auto .5em auto; }`